top of page

 This is an infographic explaining the five steps involved in becoming a gig buddy

-What do buddies do?
+What do buddies do together?

 Image that says "what is a gig?"